-Chapter 7: Within thirty days of filing bankruptcy, you must file a Statement of Intention, which basically states which, if any, debts you wish to reaffirm when filing chapter 7 bankruptcy in Nevada.
+Chapter 7: Within thirty days of filing ch 7 bankruptcy, you must file a Statement of Intention, which basically states which, if any, debts you wish to reaffirm when filing chapter 7 bankruptcy in Nevada.

 Chapter 13: Approximately 30 days after you file your Chapter 13 repayment plan with the bankruptcy court, you must make your first scheduled payment to the bankruptcy trustee.

-45 Days After Filing Bankruptcy
+45 Days After Filing Bankruptcy in Nevada

 Your Meeting of Creditors (341 Hearing) happens approximately 45 days after filing for bankruptcy in Nevada.
 The bankruptcy court will hold a Meeting of Creditors approximately 6 weeks after your case is filed.
 The Meeting of Creditors is also referred to as a 341 Hearing.
 You will need to be present (along with your Las Vegas bankruptcy attorney) at this meeting.
 Your meeting of creditors takes place in front of the bankruptcy trustee.

-180 Days After Filing Bankruptcy
+180 Days After Filing Bankruptcy in Vegas